Aliases for DNM1L Gene

 GeneCards Summary for DNM1L Gene

-DNM1L (Dynamin 1-Like) is a Protein Coding gene.
-Diseases associated with DNM1L include Encephalopahty, Lethal, Due To Defective Mitochondrial Peroxisomal Fission and Lethal Encephalopathy Due To Mitochondrial And Peroxisomal Fission Defect.
-Among its related pathways are TNF signaling pathway and Apoptotic cleavage of cellular proteins.
+DNM1L (Dynamin 1 Like) is a Protein Coding gene.
+Diseases associated with DNM1L include Encephalopahty, Lethal, Due To Defective Mitochondrial Peroxisomal Fission and Encephalopathy.
+Among its related pathways are Cytoskeletal Signaling and Synaptic vesicle cycle.
 GO annotations related to this gene include protein homodimerization activity and GTP binding.
+An important paralog of this gene is DNM1.

 UniProtKB/Swiss-Prot for DNM1L Gene

 Functions in mitochondrial and peroxisomal division.
 Mediates membrane fission through oligomerization into membrane-associated tubular structures that wrap around the scission site to constrict and sever the mitochondrial membrane through a GTP hydrolysis-dependent mechanism.
 Through its function in mitochondrial division, ensures the survival of at least some types of postmitotic neurons, including Purkinje cells, by suppressing oxidative damage.
 Required for normal brain development, including that of cerebellum.
 Facilitates developmentally regulated apoptosis during neural tube formation.
 Required for a normal rate of cytochrome c release and caspase activation during apoptosis; this requirement may depend upon the cell type and the physiological apoptotic cues.
-Also required for mitochondrial fission during mitosis.
+Plays an important role in mitochondrial fission during mitosis (PubMed:26992161).
 Required for formation of endocytic vesicles.
 Proposed to regulate synaptic vesicle membrane dynamics through association with BCL2L1 isoform Bcl-X(L) which stimulates its GTPase activity in synaptic vesicles; the function may require its recruitment by MFF to clathrin-containing vesicles.
 Required for programmed necrosis execution.

 Isoform 1 and isoform 4 inhibit peroxisomal division when overexpressed.